Out of school

 Supporting LGBT young people at school

-If you’re lesbian, gay, bisexual or transgender, find out about ways that schools can support you
+If you’re questioning your sexuality or whether to come out at school, find out about ways that schools can support LGBT pupils.

 Does worrying about how you look hold you back at school?
 Let’s get real…